 If you live in the Atlanta zip codes of 30319 or 30341, the St. Martin in the Fields Emergency Assistance Fund may have financial assistance for you if you are facing a hardship.
 You can only receive a small amount (up to $50) every six months.
 But they can help with rent, utility bills, health care and prescription drug costs, your mortgage and water bills.
 Phone (404) 261-4292.

 Living Room - People and their immediate families who are impacted by HIV/AIDS can get assistance.
 Offers emergency housing, and the non-profit will also provide emergency financial assistance for paying past due rent, mortgages, and utility bills.
-341 Ponce de Leon Ave.
+Location is 341 Ponce de Leon Ave.
 Rm.
-438, Ponce De Leon Center, Atlanta, Georgia 30308, dial (404) 616-6332
+438, Ponce De Leon Center, Atlanta, Georgia 30308, dial (404) 616-6332 or (404) 814-7072.

 Action Ministries Atlanta offers assistance for veterans from the federal SSVF - Supportive Services for Veterans.
 There may be financial assistance for paying rent, moving costs, and security deposits.
 Get help with housing and job search as well as ongoing case management.
 Some aid may be provided by zero interest rate, deferred loans.

 The Urban League focuses on employment, rent, and mortgage issues.
 They help low income and disadvantaged families in Atlanta.
 While direct financial aid is limited, staff from the HUD approved agency can help both homeowners and tenants apply for programs.
 This can include foreclosure counseling, grants for paying rent or to buy a car, and more.
 The center also offers job training, free use of computers, Step Up and workforce development for unemployed Atlanta residents.
 More on programs from Urban League Atlanta.

 The Fulton County Georgia Division of Family and Children Services is arguably the leading government organization to call for financial assistance, advice, and referrals.
 Several resources offered can help with paying for immediate basic needs and bills, and also provide longer term self-sufficiency.

 Sullivan Center, Inc. - This non-profit organization facilitates an array of services that were created to assist low income clients overcome temporary hardships.
 Many volunteers work at this location.
-643 Dill Ave., SW, Atlanta, GA 30310, (404) 753-0531
+Location is 643 Dill Ave., SW, Atlanta, GA 30310, call (404) 753-0531

 Housing and employment services from Clifton Sanctuary are for homeless males only in Atlanta.
 The charity runs shelters and low income apartments as part of Joe’s Place.
 There is also job training from a free computer lab, work clothes (such as suits and dresses) as part of Dress for Success, as well as emergency food and hot meals.
 More information on help from Clifton Sanctuary.